dimitrios-git/dimitrios-git/README.md

 # :wave: Hello!
-I am Dimitrios, an aspiring developer, a Linux enthusiast and an experienced financial professional.
+I am Dimitrios, an aspiring developer, a Linux enthusiast and a financial professional.

 Contact me on [LinkedIn](https://www.linkedin.com/in/dscharalampidis/).